hackd-art/networking-tips-and-tricks/static-nat-using-port-range-on-cisco-router.md

 ---
-# Static NAT using Port Range on Cisco Router
+# Static NAT using Port Range on Cisco Router with existing NAT Overload
 ---

 ## Video Walkthroughs
-Static NAT using Port Range on Cisco Router -
+Static NAT using Port Range on Cisco Router with existing NAT Overload -

 ## Scenario: